How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 As prepared as you might be, sometimes things don’t always go to plan during a worship service.

-A close friend and mentor told me this and a week later, I had a beauty!
 Don’t stress and don’t take yourself too seriously– it keeps you humble and you learn from it, plus they make for great stories to tell!

-19. Have you heard yourself lately?
+Have you heard yourself lately?

-As cringeworthy as this might be, on their mission to continually get better, good worship leaders watch/listen to themselves back.
+As cringe-worthy as this might be, on their mission to continually get better, good worship leaders watch/listen to themselves back.

 You might be surprised to discover a nervous tick that you didn’t know you had.